 To disarm the Vehicle Security Alarm, you will need to press the UNLOCK button on the RKE transmitter, or turn the ignition switch to the ON/RUN position.
-If something has triggered the Vehicle Security Alarm in your absence, the horn will sound three times when you unlock the doors.
+If something has triggered the Vehicle Security Alarm in your absence, the horn will sound three times and the exterior lights blink three times when you unlock the doors.
 Check the vehicle for tampering.